itk-dev/freescout-itk-leantime-sync/README.md

 ## Setup

 This plugin uses custom fields on users and on issues.
-When the fields are present and have corresponding values Leantime issues are updated when Freescout issues change status or assignee.
+When the fields are present and have corresponding values, Leantime issues are updated when Freescout issues change status or assignee.

 ### User field: